Annie Sanders: 2023 World Cup Season

-In 2023, Sanders again swept the competition at the 2023 USA Climbing National Team Trials, winning the bouldering, lead and combined events, thereby qualifying to compete as part of the United States national team on the international senior circuit at age 15-16.
+In 2023, at the 2023 USA Climbing National Team Trials, Sanders won in the bouldering, lead and combined events, thus qualifying to compete as part of the United States national team on the international senior circuit at age 15-16.
 Sanders reached two bouldering finals during the 2023 IFSC Climbing World Cup season, placing 4th in Salt Lake City and 5th in the Seoul, and reached the final of the combined bouldering and lead event at the 2023 IFSC Climbing World Championships, where she finished in eighth place.

 2024 World Cup Season

 In 2024, Sanders won her first World Cup medals, collecting one gold medal and one bronze medal in the Boulder World Cup and two bronze medals in the Lead World Cup.

 2025 World Cup Season

-She kept momentum going into 2025 by topping the first Boulder World Cup in Keqiao, China—becoming the fifth American woman to win multiple Boulder World Cups—and added a bronze at Salt Lake City. and a silver in Bern.
+At the IFSC World Cup Keqiao 2025 Sanders won her first Boulder World Cup event, becoming the fifth American woman to win multiple Boulder World Cups.

-Sanders was described by the Olympics as a “teenage sensation” after securing a silver medal with a score of 84.4 points, finishing behind Great Britain’s Erin McNeice.
+She followed up with another podium at the IFSC World Cup Salt Lake 2025, where Sanders secured bronze.
+In finals, Sanders tied with gold medalist Mao Nakamura, and silver medalist Zélia Avezou with a score of 70.0 points, only separated by their performances from semi-finals.

+Her early 2025 season podium run came to an end at the IFSC World Cup Prague 2025, where Sanders finished 12th overall, with a score of 44.1.

+As the boulder season progressed, Sanders secured a spot into finals with a three-way tie for sixth place at the IFSC World Cup 2025 in Bern.
+Her buzzer beater on semis W4 put her above teammate Kyra Condie, securing her a spot in finals, where she took silver behind gold medalist, Erin McNeice.

-She continued her form at the IFSC Climbing World Cup Innsbruck 2025, topping three boulders and finishing first in the women’s Boulder semi-final with 84.5 points.
-At the end of the Boulder Cup Season, Sanders placed third with 3,290 points, despite missing one event in Curitiba.
-The 17-year-old reached four finals, placed outside the top 10 only once—in Prague—and collected gold in Keqiao, silver in Bern, and bronze in Salt Lake City to complete her medal collection.
-2025 is her best Boulder cup season career finish.
+At the IFSC Climbing World Cup Innsbruck 2025, Sanders topped three boulders, finishing first in the women's Boulder semi-final with 84.5 points.

+2025 was her best Boulder cup season career finish, placing third with 3,290 points at the end of the World Climbing Boulder Cup Season.

 At the 2025 IFSC Lead World Cup in Madrid, she won her first gold medal in Lead, topping the final route and finishing ahead of Laura Rogora and Brooke Raboutou.
 The result made her the first American woman to win World Cup events in both Lead and Boulder.